sanket1003/Git-Demo/README.md

-# Hi this is sanket.
+# Hi this is sanket kumar.
 #This is a demo pratice for gitHub.